Does religion belong at AA? Fight over ‘God’ splits Toronto AA groups

-It’s memory time.
-When two agnostic groups were booted out of Intergroup in the Toronto Area, I emailed the Toronto Star and later that day spoke to a reporter/writer.
-I refused to let this story be buried in a church basement.
-The article below appeared on the top of the front page of the newspaper a few days later and has been key in acknowledging the often overt religiosity of Alcoholics Anonymous.
-Indeed for some Toronto has since become a “mecca” of the current agnostic / atheist movement within the fellowship.
+When two agnostic groups were booted out of Intergroup in the Toronto Area, Roger C. emailed the Toronto Star and later that day spoke to a reporter/writer.
+He refused to let this story be buried in a church basement.
+The article below appeared on the top of the front page of the newspaper a few days later.

 By Leslie Scrivener Feature Writer